 Did you know that Melbourne used to be the capital of Australia?
 Or that it became the world’s second UNESCO Literature City?
 Or that St Kilda isn’t actually named after a saint?
-Here are some other facts about Melbourne, that you can use to your advantage at your next trivia night.
+Here are some other facts about Melbourne, that you can use at your next pub quiz.

 Think you know all there is to know about Melbourne?

 Maybe.
 Maybe not.

 There are certainly things about Melbourne that are surprising and delightful.

 Personally, I love uncovering fun facts about Melbourne and sharing them with everyone I know (read: anyone who’ll listen).

 Keen to learn more about the city before you visit, or due to a natural curiosity?

 Bizarre & interesting facts about Melbourne

 1. Melbourne was nearly called Batmania

 Melbourne is named after a Prime Minister of Britain (and by all reports, not a very notable one).